-The WGAE Indie Film Caucus holds 3-4 meetings annually and hosts events throughout the year.
+The WGAE Indie Film Caucus holds 1-2 meetings annually and focuses on the WGA East’s presence at screenwriter-focused film festivals throughout the year.

 Did you know?
 The WGA offers a Low Budget Agreement and a Documentary Screenplay Contract for low-budget narrative and documentary feature films.
 Both WGAE members and non-members may request these contracts.

 Who is eligible to join the Indie Film Caucus?